 There's a lot in this world that comes down to perspective.
 Po-tay-toh, po-tah-toh, and all that.
 And while some pronounce a certain flower "orchid," others say oh-my-gosh-that-flower-looks-like-an-evil-demon!
 At least, that's what's going on with a newly discovered blossom given the scientific name Telipogon diabolicus.

-According to a new article in the biology journal PhytoKeys, botanists spotted about 30 specimens of the previously unknown orchid in Colombia — and immediately thought the colored structure at its core resembled a horned face like that of how a devil or demon is portrayed in European art, inspiring the diabolicus name.
+According to an article in the biology journal PhytoKeys, botanists spotted about 30 specimens of the previously unknown orchid in Colombia — and immediately thought the colored structure at its core resembled a horned face like that of how a devil or demon is portrayed in European art, inspiring the diabolicus name.